Sunak says no risk of UK contagion from Silicon Valley Bank collapse

 The bank is expected to reopen on Monday under a new name with the US deposit guarantee agency, the FDIC, taking control.

-Mr Hunt said the governor of the Bank of England had made it “very clear” that there was no systemic risk to the UK's financial system from SVB's collapse.
+Mr Hunt said the Governor of the Bank of England made it “very clear” that there was no systemic risk to the UK's financial system from SVB's collapse.

-It would also put a longer-term solution in place to minimise or completely avoid losses to British companies, he added.
+It would also put a longer-term solution in place to minimise or completely avoid losses to British companies, Mr Hunt said.

-The British Treasury said on Saturday that the problems of the failed SVB bank were “specific to the firm” and had no “implications for other banks operating in the UK”.
+A survey of 31 venture capital funds, which hold thousands of investments in UK tech and science firms, found that 34 per cent of their portfolio companies, or 336 have accounts with the bank.

-The bank failed after its customers, mainly in the tech sector, made massive withdrawals, and after its latest attempt to raise new money proved unsuccessful.
+More than 200 of those now face short or long-term cashflow risk, according to the data from BVCA, which is the industry body representing venture capital investors.